EPPO Alert List – Chionaspis pinifoliae (Hemiptera: Diaspididae)

 Management International, Bugwood.org

-C. pinifoliae is assumed to be native to North America and it has been introduced in a few countries in Central America and the Caribbean, and in Africa.
+C. pinifoliae is assumed to be native to North America and it has been introduced in a few countries in Central America and the Caribbean.
 In the literature, there are unconfirmed records of the pest from Germany and the United Kingdom (it can be noted that in the UK Plant Health Risk Register, C. pinifoliae is considered absent from the UK).

 EPPO region: Absent.